-“My husband pushed me into running because my social life was very limited,” Gorman recalls.
+“My husband pushed me into running because my social life was very limited,” Gorman recalled.
 “I tried exercise class, but it was boring.
 I enjoyed running, although I sometimes got dirty looks because I was a woman running.”
 Someone even went so far as to suggest she should be home in the kitchen—but Gorman didn’t let it get to her.
-“I tried to ignore attitudes like that,” she says.
+“I tried to ignore attitudes like that,” she said.

 In 1973, the tide began to turn for runners like Gorman when fellow Angeleno Jacqueline Hansen won the Boston Marathon.
 The gang at the LAAC took note.
-“After that, my husband and coaches and I talked for two weeks,” says Gorman.
+“After that, my husband and coaches and I talked for two weeks,” said Gorman.
 “We decided it was time to prepare for a marathon.”

-Gorman, 77, was born to Japanese parents in occupied China, and overcame childhood deprivation to move to the United States at the age of 28.
+Gorman was born in 1935 to Japanese parents in occupied China, and overcame childhood deprivation to move to the United States at the age of 28.
 She didn’t begin running until well into adulthood, and was 41 years old when, in 1976, she earned the first of her two consecutive New York City Marathon victories.
 Gorman is still the only woman to have won both the New York City and Boston marathons twice.
 In 1978, she broke the world record in the half-marathon with a time of 1:15:58.

 In 2010, she was inducted into the National Distance Running Hall of Fame, and (as with all her other accomplishments in the sport), she accepted the honor with extreme modesty.
 “I do not deserve it,” she said at the induction ceremony.